10 Things to Do in Milan at Christmas

 • Where: Via Vittorio Veneto, 52.

-• Price: The average ticket price is 39 euros.
-Adults over 65 years old and children with a height of 90 to 119 centimeters, have a discount.
-Therefore, they pay approximately 34 euros.
+• Price: The average ticket price is €39.
+Adults over 65 and children between 90 and 119 centimeters tall receive a discount.
+Therefore, they pay approximately €34.

-Tourist flow in Milan at Christmas time
+Tourist numbers in Milan at Christmas

 Christmas lights and decorations| ©Dan Gold